kimrodriguezFINTECH/Project-3/README.md

 (Insert Image)

+Navigating the Sidebar:
+The sidebar contains options for 'Create NFT', 'Marketplace', and 'Resell NFT'.
+Select the desired option to proceed.
+Step1: Creating an NFT
+Select 'Create NFT' from the Sidebar:

+Generate via AI:
+Choose 'Generate via AI'.
+Set the number of copies, price per ticket, and Ethereum address.
+Enter the event name, date, time, location, and address.
+Enter a description for the image to be generated.
+Click 'Generate Image'.
+Click 'Create NFT'.
+The generated image and its URL will be displayed.
+(image1)

+Upload Image:
+Choose 'Upload Image'.
+Set the number of copies, price per ticket, and Ethereum address.
+Upload an image file.
+Click 'Create NFT'.
+The uploaded image and its IPFS hash will be displayed.

 ## Conclusion
 In conclusion, our application leverages the power of NFTs and blockchain technology to address and resolve the prevalent issues in traditional ticketing systems.
 Additionally, our applicaiton aligns with recent developments and industry demands for a more secure, transparent, and user-centric solutions in event management.
 This ensures a fairer and more enjoyable experience for all stakeholders involved.